-I have realized that people who have not been to Iceland imagine it in the same light; at least those I have communicated with.
+I have realized that people who have not been to Iceland imagine it in the same light; those I have encountered, at least.
 They ask questions I use to ask myself a lot.
 Although it was never on the bucket list (I do not have one), I have always seen Iceland as an ideal destination.
-It also just felt out of my reach, which made it special.
-Making it there at last felt like a blessing.
-Going back to the frequently asked questions; why is it called Iceland?
+It also just felt out of my reach, which made it specia, is this what buck lists are made of?
+Well, making it there at last, felt like a blessing.
+All I have ever pondered was clrear, why is it called Iceland?
 Is there ice everywhere?
 Is it always cold?

 Behold!
 When I arrived in Iceland, mountains were covered in snow; you can only imagine the freezing point, it was cold!
-Well, seeing snow for the very first time, running on the streets covered in ice, I hated it, it was too much, not fun at all.
-I regretted being out there; it is beautiful, and ideal but I am not a cold weather person, so that was extreme for me.
+Seeing snow for the very first time in my big age, running on the streets covered in ice, I hated it, it was too much, not fun at all.
+I regretted being out there; it is beautiful, and ideal but I am not a cold weather person, so that was extreme for me, way too much.

 Minimalists around the world would make Iceland a home easily.
 I must note that it is the most expensive country I have visited to date, not for the locals perhaps as their average hourly wage is just as high, matching their lifestyles, I was told.

-Other than exploring magnificent natural and man-made wonders (Golden circle, Blue Lagoon, etc.), there is nothing much to do in Iceland, a home to small towns and people are pretty okay.
+Other than exploring magnificent natural and man-made wonders (Golden circle, Blue Lagoon, etc.), there is nothing much to do in Iceland, a home to small towns, people are pretty awesome.
 Life is cold and calm; if it were not for the latter I would definitely make it a home.
 I also find the way their power is generated extremely intriguing; the whole city relies on renewable energy.